Seigniorage - The Profit of Creating Money

 The greatest amount of seigniorage results from the electronic creation of money, since virtually any amount of money can be created electronically at virtually no cost.

 In most countries, central banks have control over the creation and destruction of money.
-For instance, because of the credit crisis of 2008 and 2009, central banks all over the world were creating vast amounts of money — often called quantitative easing — by buying government securities with their newly created money, thereby trading debt securities, which cannot be used as a means of payment, into money, which can be.
+For instance, because of the Great Recession of 2008 and 2009, central banks all over the world were creating vast amounts of money by buying government securities with their newly created money, thereby trading debt securities, which cannot be used as a means of payment, into money, which can be.
 Buying government securities injects the new money into the economy by giving it to the traders who sold their debt securities.
-For instance, when the Federal Reserve, which is the central bank of the United States, purchases Treasuries from its primary dealers—mostly commercial or investment banks—it simply increases their reserves by the amount of the purchase price, allowing the banks to lend or invest the money in the general economy.
+For instance, when the Federal Reserve, the central bank of the United States, purchases Treasuries from its primary dealers — mostly commercial or investment banks — it simply increases their reserves by the amount of the purchase price, allowing the banks to lend or invest the money in the general economy.

-After the economies get going, then the central banks will lower the supply of money by reversing the effects of quantitative easing, by selling government securities to their primary dealers, which decreases the dealers' reserves at the central bank, thereby reducing the supply of money to the economy.
+As the economies grow, then the central banks will lower the supply of money by reversing their procedure, by selling government securities to their primary dealers, which decreases the dealers' reserves at the central bank, thereby reducing the supply of money to the economy.
 The money supply can also be decreased by increasing reserve requirements for the banks, or by raising the discount rate, which is the interest rate that banks must pay for interbank loans.

 Many third-world countries generally contract the printing of their banknotes because they do not have the technology and know-how to create a currency that is both cheap to print yet hard to fake or copy.
 Currency must also be designed so that it is durable and look as if it is valuable, even though it has no intrinsic worth, to make it more acceptable as money by the people.
 For instance, De La Rue, a large banknote printer, just recently printed currency for both Iraq and the new country of South Sudan.